mosra/m.css/documentation/test_python/content/docs.rst

 .. py:function:: content.param_docs
     :param a: First parameter
-    :param b: The second one
+    :param b: The second one is different from :p:`a`
     :param c: And a ``float``
     :return: String, of course, it's all *stringly* typed